Pat Werner

 DVM, cVMA

 Dr. Magali Lequient was born in Québec, Canada and graduated from the University of Montréal’s Faculté de Médecine Vétérinaire in 1997.
-After initially practicing as a large animal veterinarian, in 2000 she moved to Utah, lured by the incredible rock climbing and skiing found in and around the state.
-She was a veterinarian for 11 years at University Veterinary Hospital in Sugarhouse and then spent the next 9 years working at White Pine Veterinary Clinic in Park City.
-In 2018 she brought her sweet but aching Golden Retriever Millie at the ripe age of 15 years old to see Dr. Shawna McCall and Patricia Werner, and the benefit to her health were so impressive that she decided to learn more about acupuncture, laser, physical therapy, and other complementary ways to help pets.
-Thanks to Shawna and Pat and their team, Millie lived another 18 months, hiking daily, happy, and more comfortable.
-Dr. Magali later brought them Azrael, her crabby arthritic 18 years old cat, who not only showed great improvement in comfort following acupuncture treatments, but even enjoyed her visits to Utah Pet Rehab.
+In 2000 she moved to Utah, lured by the incredible rock climbing and skiing found in and around the state.
+For 11 years she was a veterinarian at University Veterinary Hospital in Sugarhouse, and spent another 9 years working at White Pine Veterinary Clinic in Park City.
+In 2018, she brought her sweet but aching 15-year-old Golden Retriever, Millie, to see Dr. Shawna McCall and Patricia Werner.
+The benefit to Millie's health were so impressive that Dr. Lequient decided to learn more about acupuncture, LASER, physical therapy, and other complementary ways to help pets.

-Dr. Lequient shadowed Dr. McCall and Pat Werner in the winter and spring of 2021 while she was taking the Curacore Medical Veterinary Acupuncture and Related Techniques extensive course based in Colorado.
-She joined Utah Pet Rehab and Acupuncture clinic in July 2021 once she passed the clinical tests and obtained her certification.
-She is proud to be part of such a professional and caring team, to be able to help dogs and cats overcome injuries and to help owners manage their pets’ various chronic ailments so they can enjoy a more comfortable and longer precious life together.
+Dr. Lequient shadowed the center's previous veterinarian, Dr. McCall, and Pat Werner in the winter and spring of 2021, while simultaneously taking the Curacore Medical Veterinary Acupuncture and Related Techniques extensive course based in Colorado.
+After passing the clinical tests and obtaining her certification , she joined Utah Pet Rehab and Acupuncture Center in July of 2021.
+She is proud to be part of the center's professional and caring team, to be able to help dogs and cats overcome injuries, and to help owners manage their pets’ various chronic ailments so they can enjoy a longer and more comfortable life together.

-Dr. Lequient lives in Summit Park with her husband, Brad, and their red heeler Ocho.
-She also still cares for dogs and cats as a general practitioner veterinarian in Salt Lake City on a part time basis.
+Dr. Lequient lives in Summit Park with her husband and their red heeler Ocho.
+She also still serves as a general practitioner veterinarian at Hillside Veterinary Hospital in Salt Lake City on a part time basis.

 Dr. Christene Olschewski

 Dr. Christene Olschewski (ol-chef-ski), or Dr. O, grew up in Utah and received her Doctorate of Veterinary Medicine (DVM) from Washington State University in 2010.
-Christene always knew that she would be a veterinarian due to her deep respect for the human-animal bond that she developed during her childhood.
+Dr. O always knew that she would be a veterinarian due to her deep respect for the human-animal bond that she developed during her childhood.
 She started her career working in veterinary clinics at the age of fourteen.
-Since becoming a DVM, Dr. O has worked in Utah performing general practice medicine but her passion for every aspect of veterinary medicine and desire to continue growing and learning pulled her in a new career direction.
+Since becoming a DVM, Dr. O has worked in Utah performing general practice medicine, but her passion for veterinary medicine and a desire to continue growing and learning pulled her in a new career direction.

-Dr. O has always been fascinated by medical techniques that allow the body to heal itself.
-She became interested in rehabilitative medicine while working with the neurology team in veterinary school for her senior thesis regarding underwater treadmill treatment methods.
-One of her first therapy endeavors as a veterinarian was being trained in the use of therapeutic lasers which she uses to treat numerous conditions.
+Dr. O has always been fascinated by medical techniques that allow the body to heal itself, and rediscovered this interest in rehabilitative medicine while working with the neurology team in veterinary school for her senior thesis on underwater treadmill treatment methods.
+One of her first therapy endeavors as a veterinarian was being trained in the use of therapeutic lasers, which she uses to treat numerous conditions.
 She was introduced to acupuncture while working as a technician and was intrigued by the comfort and improved body function it provided patients.
-Years later, Dr. O brought her elderly cat Sassy, who had hip dysplasia, to Dr. Shawna McCall at Utah Pet Rehab & Acupuncture.
-Sassy loved visiting Dr. McCall for her acupuncture treatments, which provided Sassy with an impressive amount of comfort and function during her final days and further deepened the bond between Christene and Sassy.
+Years later, Dr. O brought her elderly cat Sassy, who had hip dysplasia, to Dr. McCall at Utah Pet Rehab & Acupuncture Center.
+The treatments provided Sassy with an impressive amount of comfort and function during her final days, and further deepened the bond between Dr. O and Sassy.

 Office Hours